 MB: Are there different perspectives being in the U.K. versus what you see going on in America?

 For example, the Black Lives Matter movement has become such a tour de force here in the States.
 And I know you’re starting to see more and more movements in various parts of Europe.
 I’m curious does it seem to be the same?
-Is it different in any way growing up in the U.K. versus experiences in the U.S. or people you know here?
+Is it different in growing up in the U.K. versus in the U.S. or people you know here?

 DA: The Black Lives Matter movement when it was really the forefront of everyone’s fight, it happened in the most powerful way because there we were: we’re all locked down in our homes and our entry point into the real world is through technology.
 It’s a cellular device in our hands, or the TV screen, and we’re all glued to our monitors, to our cell phones, information, and then here we are flooded by something that’s happened that is greatly affecting the world.